Skip to content

 T-Beam SupremeESP32-S3OLEDYes18650Long trips, repeaters

-For most people: Get the LILYGO T-Echo.
-It’s the best balance of size, features, battery life, and price.
-Works great with both Meshtastic and MeshCore.
+For most people.
+Get the LILYGO T-Echo.
+Best balance of size, features, battery life, and price.
+Works with both Meshtastic and MeshCore.

-For extended trips: The T-Beam Supreme gives you swappable 18650 batteries-carry spares and never run out of power.
+For extended trips.
+The T-Beam Supreme gives you swappable 18650 batteries.
+Carry spares and you never run out of power.

 Get Started